universalweb/Whitepaper/WhitePaper.md

 <br />

-<h3>UNIVERSAL DOMAIN SYSTEM - <small>(UDS)</h4>
+<h3>UNIVERSAL DOMAIN SYSTEM - <small>(UDS)</small></h4>

 <p>The UDS controls all domain components that come together to make connecting to sites easy, fast, and cryptographically verifiable.
 When requesting information on a domain name your client contacts the Domain Information System (DIS) a crucial component in UDS which takes on the responsabilities one typically expects from a DNS like service although it incorporates Domain certificates.
-Domain certificates are cryptographically verifiable structured documents which could include IP/Network routing information, Domain records, domain path matching, and cryptographic information.</p>
+Domain certificates are cryptographically verifiable structured documents which could include IP/Network routing information, Domain records, domain path matching, Server Name Indication (SNI), and cryptographic information.
+Domain certificates can be used in and of themselves to connect to services or are used to verify cryptographic domain name records.</p>

+<h4>DOMAIN NAME RECORDS - <small>(DNR)</small></h4>
+<p>Similar to DNS the DIS does have domain records except that they are signed and cryptographically verifiable.
+The domain certificate is first required then the domain record.
+If the domain certificate itself doesn't posess default routing information it can then ask for a record, which is also known as a "record certificate".
+Each record must be individually signed so that it can be efficiently stored and transferred to a client.
+If the client doesn't have the certificate associated with a particular domain it must first request it.
+If the client has the certificate and it contains sufficient routing information it can use it.
+If not then the client must ask for the records associated with that certificate and domain.</p>

-<h4>DOMAIN NAME SYSTEM</h4>
+<h4>DOMAIN NAME SYSTEM  - <small>(DNS)</small></h4>
 <p>Being able to find a service with a human-readable hostname is vital to the function of the Web today.
 The component which does this on the WWW is called DNS and the DIS on the Universal Web.
 DNS takes a human-readable hostname for example Universal.web and returns the IP address of the end service.
 This allows your computer to navigate to the requested website.
 You give it a domain name and it gives you the IP of that domain name.
 Without this system, the Web wouldn't be what it is today.
 It allows you to traverse the many services available on the Internet in a human-friendly way.</p>

 <p>The Universal Web also provides DNS related services but is more robust.
 The information returned by the DIS is different compared to your typical DNS response.
 The DIS returns a cryptographic certificate that provides more than just routing data to keep the network more secure and offer more features.</p>

 <p>The Privacy of users is better on the UW compared to the WWW because the DIS has encrypted communication by default unlike DNS today.
 This stops people from being able to interfere with the responses coming back from a DNS server.
 It also stops an attacker from gathering information on what websites you're visiting.
 It also keeps users safe when more sophisticated DNS and BGP hijacking attacks occur.
 The more sophisticated attacks are prevented largely because the information returned is cryptographic in nature that being a domain certificate that ensures that users even if routed to the wrong place wouldn't be able to establish a connection to the service since it doesn't hold the true key pairs.</p>

-<h4 id="dis">DOMAIN INFORMATION SYSTEM</h4>
+<h4 id="dis">DOMAIN INFORMATION SYSTEM - <small>(DIS)</small></h4>

 <p>The Domain Information System, (DIS), returns domain-specific information in the form of a domain certificate from human-readable hostnames.
 The DIS returns the domain’s certificate which includes cryptographic details & routing information.
 By including the hostnames cryptography along with routing information, 0-RTT is possible without requiring the client to have visited the domain prior.
 This is a unique advantage over TLS 1.3 in that 0-RTT is available by default whereas in TLS 1.3 one would need to have visited the site prior.
 Before clients connect to a website they must first query the DIS with a human-readable hostname.
 The DIS has centralized servers and a decentralized network to provide clients with the fastest possible way to access domain certificates</p>